djalbat/xgl-server/README.md

   });
 });
 ```
 The first `imageDirectoryPath` argument of both functions should be the path of the directory containing the images.
 The second `overlayImageSize` argument of the `imageMapPNG()` function specifies the size of the images as they appear in the image map.
 Choose a power of two, for example 64 or 128.
 The third `response` argument should be the response object.
-The `imageMapPNG()` function will set the HTTP header and then pipe the image to via this object.
+The `imageMapPNG()` function will set the HTTP header and then pipe the image via this object.

 The template HTML file should look something like the following:
 ```html